 Joseph Henrich, Richard McElreath, Abigail Barr, Jean Ensminger, Clark Barrett, Alexander Bolyanatz, Juan Camilo Cardenas, Michael Gurven, Edwins Gwako, Natalie Henrich, Carolyn Lesorogol, Frank Marlowe, David Tracer, John Ziker

 Recent behavioral experiments aimed at understanding the evolutionary foundations of human cooperation have suggested that a willingness to engage in costly punishment, even in one-shot situations, may be part of human psychology and a key element in understanding our sociality.
-However, because most experiments have been confined to students in industrialized societies, generalizations of these insights to the species have necessarily been tentative.
-Here, experimental results from 15 diverse populations show that (i) all populations demonstrate some willingness to administer costly punishment as unequal behavior increases, (ii) the magnitude of this punishment varies substantially across populations, and (iii) costly punishment positively covaries with altruistic behavior across populations.
+All populations demonstrate some willingness to administer costly punishment as unequal behavior increases, the magnitude of this punishment varies substantially across populations, and costly punishment positively covaries with altruistic behavior across populations.

 The Neural Basis of Altruistic Punishment - Dominique J. F. de Quervain, Urs Fischbacher, Valerie Treyer, Melanie Schellhammer, Ulrich Schnyder, Alfred Buck, Ernst Fehr

 Many people voluntarily incur costs to punish violations of social norms.
 Evolutionary models and empirical evidence indicate that such altruistic punishment has been a decisive force in the evolution of human cooperation.
-We used H2 15O positron emission tomography to examine the neural basis for altruistic punishment of defectors in an economic exchange.
-Subjects could punish defection either symbolically or effectively.
 Symbolic punishment did not reduce the defector's economic payoff, whereas effective punishment did reduce the payoff.
 We scanned the subjects' brains while they learned about the defector's abuse of trust and determined the punishment.
 Effective punishment, as compared with symbolic punishment, activated the dorsal striatum, which has been implicated in the processing of rewards that accrue as a result of goal-directed actions.